-Principle 1: Every company should be headed by an effective Board to lead and control the company.
-The Board is collectively responsible for the long-term success of the company.
-The Board works with management to achieve this objective and the management remains accountable to the Board.
+Principle 1: The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company.

 The Board of Directors ("Board" or "Directors") oversees the business and corporate affairs of the Group.
 The principal duties of the Board include the following: